arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 The indentation before each of the `WHEN` statements and the `ELSE` statement are for use as human readers of this code.
 SQL doesn't need those lines to be indented, but it makes it a lot clearer to us where this block of code starts and ends.

 --{{4}}--
-This has been a lot of theory, which makes sense because `CASE` statements are complicated, so let's return to that observations table and see how using a `CASE` statement helps us understand the data.
+We have started with a lot of theory because `CASE` statements are complicated, so let's return to that observations table and see how using a `CASE` statement helps us understand the data.

 ### Example